Adrienkym/Name-generator/README.md

 ## **Technologies Used**
 - **HTML**: For structuring the application layout.
 - **CSS**: For styling the webpage with a clean and modern design.
-- **JavaScript**: For input validation, day calculation, and dynamic content updates.
+- **JavaScript**: For input validation, day calculation, and dynamic content update

----
+# My Live site is at